SAtRes Research

 Research

-We understand automated reasoning as the algorithmic exploration of a formal rule set in order to deduce relevant properties.
-The many use cases of automated reasoning include electronic hardware design, mathematical theorem proving, and verifying the security, correctness, and fairness of critical systems.
-Our aim is to study and advance the algorithmic toolbox at the core of automated reasoning with a distinct focus on parallel and distributed algorithms.
-Notable examples for such tools include propositional satisfiability (SAT) solving, Satisfiability Modulo Theories (SMT), Bounded Model Checking (BMC), combinatorial optimization (e.g., MaxSAT), and automated planning and scheduling.
+Our aim is to study and advance the generic toolbox at the core of automated reasoning with a distinct focus on parallel and distributed computing.
+Notable examples for such generic tools include propositional satisfiability (SAT) solving, Satisfiability Modulo Theories (SMT), Bounded Model Checking (BMC), combinatorial optimization (e.g., MaxSAT), and automated planning and scheduling.

 Projects